sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/installation/index.md

 ## Using Node JS

-Requires additional software like FFmpeg, ImageMagick, and Python dependencies.
+Requires additional software like FFmpeg and Python dependencies.

 ### Installation steps for Apple Mac M1